Workshops # Open Space # Reception

 East-West Center's IMIN Conference Center

 The East-West Center is excited to once again provide an opportunity for business and social entreprenuers in Hawaii to exchange Entrepreneurial best practices, build Leadership skills, and Inspire one another.
 To ensure that the Forum is informative and dynamic, the East-West Center welcomes community input.
-If you would like to suggest a workshop topic or speaker for the 2017 #galswithLEI Forum, please drop us a note.
+If you would like to suggest a workshop topic or speaker for the #galswithLEI Forum 2017, please drop us a note.

 The East-West Center is proud to partner with Pacific Business News in support of women's entrepreneurship and leadership.
-Please consider sponsoring the 2017 #galswithLEI Forum with ad placement in a special section of the Pacific Business News' June 9th publication.
-A special rate has been negotiated and is available to recognize your company's commitment to generating jobs and building community in Hawaii.
-Click here for sponsorship package information or contact Liz A. Dorn at email@example.com.
+Please consider sponsoring the #galswithLEI Forum 2017 with ad placement in a special section of the Pacific Business News' June 9th publication.
+A discounted rate is available to recognize your company's commitment to generating jobs and building community in Hawaii.
+Click here for sponsorship package information or contact Liz A. Dorn at 808-944-73638, email@example.com.